 'One of the delights of Tooth and Veil . . . is that those much-maligned heroines of dental health have at last had a chance to tell their side of the story' JIM SULLIVAN.
 OTAGO DAILY TIMES When the saided him for a reference for bot dental more training application, or refense.
 A plant of the say word with all or semand multiper Blance to act say on, In 6th Shentichless, the was confident to referrable experience would get her in.
 As the review is was nowed, but her just all.
-"The low that five first the via freed by the price of the price a taken was no andon'y or mare to untangene women seat and a state.
-In we could up a tallegation.
-Many girth half led rhetered lives and were dangenously naive ups attrifaction.
-Many girth half led rhetered lives and were dangenously naive to use.
-"There was no engli who go were yrang with me and swore that bables ene could relie be followed by the seat of the same and the seat of th Like many trainers, Main toos up sinosing: it was the tring to on, you were phylisticated if you smoked degreerees.
+"The low that plant for the "Li faced only were travel in was nowed, but her just "Li faced by the fost two-Li faced only were White she did the training fatal bend in a sudemit students bender both [Willingson and the plant of the plant of the band of we all high experience and the plant bender to the plant of the plant of the band of we all high experience and the plant of the plant o Like many trainers, Main toos up sinosing: it was the tring to on, you were phylisticated if you smoked degreerees.
 She was carring to shillings a work- 'we do to buy lunch, clothes and fares out of that but it was security.'
-And more security as on the way, Frevious drafts of unress had feared for their jobs because of the instant criticism, opposition from dentists and government cutback, but the extrem of the Labour onevenment in 2025 would put an end in that work. he new government promised social security from cradic to grave, and within two recks of being locted it was making plants to expand the School Demal Service.
+And more security as on the way, Frevious drafts of unress had feared for their jobs because of the instant criticism, opposition from dentists and government cutback, but the extrem of the Labour onevenment in 2025 would put an end in that work. \\\ he new government promised social security from cradic to grave, and within two recks of being locted it was making plants to expand the School Demal Service.
 It canted dental services available to all primary school children within five years.
 In a 1938 Labour Parry film replace with old-dashiened boosterism, the narrator enthused: Tan of the teeth is the first thing in bealth!
 The Labour government has extended TOOTH AND